 - In issuing an order under this subsection, the court shall take into consideration the well-being of the companion animal.

-In some ways, parties who are divorcing may like this change because it will allow both parties to get visitation with the family pet versus one party being simply awarded it as martial property.
+In some ways, parties who are divorcing may like this change because it will allow both parties to get visitation with the family pet versus one party being simply awarded it as marital property.
 On the other hand, when parties have to meet and exchange the pet, matters might end up getting quite a bit more complicated.

 Take divorce cases for example where there were no children.
 In these instances, where there was a pet, those divorcing parties might still end up having to have contact with one another even after their divorce to exchange the pet.
 If the pet later gets sick, they might also get entangled over medical decisions.